On this page

 wire bypassA1 = !mw_is_sw && !mw_is_branch && dx_rs_mw_rd_eq; // MW hit

-Stores and branches are excluded (!xm_is_sw && !xm_is_branch) because they do not produce register results — forwarding from them would inject garbage into the ALU.
+Stores and branches are excluded (!xm_is_sw && !xm_is_branch) because they don’t produce register results — forwarding from them would inject garbage into the ALU.

-Step 5: The mux connects to the ALU
+Step 5: The mux at the ALU input

-In processor.v, the bypass select drives a four-input mux at each ALU input:
+In processor.v, the bypass select drives a four-input mux at each ALU operand:

 mux_4 alu_mux1(